sritchie/cloud_tutorial/README.md

 ## Submit a GPU job

 The GPU training code is the same - the only difference is the cloud environment in which the job executes.
+The GPU environment installs the

 For the GPU job you will need to make sure you have quota in `$REGION`.
 The following example executes with P100 GPUs.